- Trust Marketing Platform

-This suggests the importance of quality personal attention and positive attitude during customer service interactions.
+This suggests the importance of quality personal attention and a positive attitude during customer service interactions.

 It seems that customers are particularly happy when they have productive communication with a specific agent.

 Notably missing from the dataset is any mention of chatbots, online finance applications, service schedulers or trade-in tools.
-Yes, it’s likely that these and other tools were used by these customers, but they were never listed as what created a satisfying purchase or ownership experience.
+Yes, these and other tools were likely used by these customers, but they were never listed as what created a satisfying purchase or ownership experience.